And That Is Why... Manipuri Myths Retold: Background

-L. Somi Roy. was introduced to the ancient Meitei manuscripts by the late scholar Ningthoukhongjam Khelchandra.
+L. Somi Roy was introduced to the ancient Meitei manuscripts by the late scholar Ningthoukhongjam Khelchandra.
 Roy was assisted by Thokchom Thouyangba Meitei, a scholar of ancient manuscripts, illustrator Sapha Yumnam, and Manipuri historian Wangam Somorjit.
 The author revisited the ancient mythological tales of the Meitei people, from a time before the arrival of Hinduism in Manipur.
 Sapha Yumnam created the illustrations using a similar red- and brown- based colour palette with little blue or black, similar to that found in the manuscripts.

 According to the author, first time Manipuri mythology being presented to the outside world and so he took extra care researching manuscripts, later writing, and oral traditions.
-In an interview with the "The Indian Express", he said:
+In an interview with "The Indian Express", he said:

 "We have high culture in dance and music, and even sports, but not much of a visual tradition.
 It is these rare manuscripts that make up the heritage of the Meitei community — and hence, need to be preserved as far as possible."